-An employee may possess a pocket knife which for the purpose of this policy is defined as a knife which can be folded into a case and has a blade or blades of three (3) inches or less each.
-An employee may carry, for the purpose of self-defense, a small container of tear gas or mace which for the purpose of this policy is defined as having a capacity of 150cc or less.
-Employees are expected to safeguard such items in such as way as to ensure they are not possessed by students.
+2. Container of tear gas4 or mace that has a capacity of one hundred fifty cubic centimeters (150 cc) or less.

+Employees are expected to safeguard such items in allowable items the employee possesses in such a way as to ensure they are not possessed by students.
 Such items are not to be used against students, parents or other school district employees.
-Possession of weapons, knives or self-defense items that do not comply with the limits contained herein, the failure of an employee to safeguard such items, or the use of such items against students, parents or other school district employees may result in disciplinary action being taken against the employee, which may include termination or nonrenewal of the employee.
+Possession of weapons, knives, or self-defense items that do not comply with the limits contained herein, the failure of an employee to safeguard such items; or the use of such items against students, parents or other school district employees may result in disciplinary action being taken against the employee, which may include termination of the employee.